Kyle Rayner: Ion

-For a brief period, Rayner achieved godhood as Ion after absorbing the energy Hal Jordan had left in Earth's Sun during "The Final Night" storyline, which had merged and grown with energies released after Oblivion's defeat.
-With his new powers, Rayner could bend time, space, and reality, allowing himself, for a good example, to be in many places at once.
-The drawback of being one with everything was that Rayner could no longer sleep or separate himself from the overwhelming responsibilities these abilities imposed upon him.
-Rather than sacrifice his humanity, Rayner abandoned omnipotence, bleeding off the vast power, recharging the Central Power Battery on the Guardians' home planet and headquarters, Oa, and helping to create a new group of Guardians in the process.
+For a brief period, Kyle achieved godhood as Ion after absorbing the energy Hal Jordan had left in Earth's Sun during "The Final Night" storyline, which had merged and grown with energies released after Oblivion's defeat.
+With his new powers, Kyle could bend time, space, and reality, allowing himself, for a good example, to be in many places at once.
+The drawback of being one with everything was that Kyle could no longer sleep or separate himself from the overwhelming responsibilities these abilities imposed upon him.
+Rather than sacrifice his humanity, Kyle abandoned omnipotence, bleeding off the vast power, recharging the Central Power Battery on the Guardians' home planet and headquarters, Oa, and helping to create a new group of Guardians in the process.
 Before he purged all of the power, though, he modified his ring and conjured a new Corps uniform to reflect his new maturity.
-Once again limited only by his willpower and imagination, Rayner's ring could still affect yellow and would always harbor a lifeline of power without a time limit on its power, is keyed directly to him, and would always return to him, though it still required charging to reach full power.
+Once again limited only by his willpower and imagination, Kyle's ring could still affect yellow and would always harbor a lifeline of power without a time limit on its power, is keyed directly to him, and would always return to him, though it still required charging to reach full power.

-After the brutal gay bashing of his young assistant and friend Terry Berg, Rayner went on a lengthy self-imposed exile into space.
-Before leaving, he placed John Stewart, recently recovered from his paraplegia and given a new power ring, into his spot in the Justice League.
-On his return, he discovered that Jade had begun seeing someone new and was doing so in his own apartment.
+After the brutal gay bashing of his young assistant and friend Terry Berg, Kyle went on a lengthy self-imposed exile into space.
+Before leaving, Kyle selected John Stewart to replace him in the Justice League.
+Upon his return, he discovered that Jade had begun seeing someone new and was doing so in his own apartment.
 He left New York and spent some time trying once again to find his place on Earth and ended up staying with his mother for a brief time.

 Green Lantern: Rebirth

-After being tricked into believing his mother had been murdered by Major Force, Rayner fights with the villain, eventually dealing with the immortal by decapitating him and shooting his head into space.
-Feeling that he is a danger to those he cares for, Rayner once again leaves for the far reaches of space.
+After being tricked into believing his mother had been murdered by Major Force, Kyle fights with the villain, eventually dealing with the immortal by decapitating him and shooting his head into space.
+Feeling that he is a danger to those he cares for, Kyle once again leaves for the far reaches of space.
 During the events of the miniseries Green Lantern: Rebirth, he returns with Jordan's corpse and the discovery of the true nature of Parallax, which is revealed to actually be an alien parasitic entity, the non-corporeal embodiment of fear, that possessed Jordan and committed crimes in his name.
-Subsequent to this, Rayner is given special status amongst the Guardians, who consider him the "Torch-Bearer", the Green Lantern who carried the legacy through the Corps' darkest period.
+Subsequent to this, Kyle is given special status amongst the Guardians, who consider him the "Torch-Bearer", the Green Lantern who carried the legacy through the Corps' darkest period.